Eye Of The Storm

 When you finish up a game of Eye of the Storm your score will be given a rating.
 Here's a list of the rankings you can get and how you can get them:

 - Meagre: Score 800 points or less.

 - Good: Score between 801 and 1,600 points.

-- Great: Get this by scoring between 1,601 and 3,200 points.
+- Great: Score between 1,601 and 3,200 points.

-- Excellent: Get a score of 3,201 or more for this bad boy.
+- Excellent: Score 3,201 or more for this bad boy.

 And that would be it!
 Good luck finding the Gaze quickly and efficiently with as many points as you can get; I guess I'll see you in the eye of the storm, searching for that poor, stranded ship like everyone else.
 Bye!